 He was followed a year later by a brother, who, as he was born on 14th December, the anniversary of the death of the Prince Consort was named Albert to placate the Queen.
 Albert ( later George VI) was a nervous child, with a pronounced stutter, who was forced by his father to wear splints to correct his knock-knees and to write with his right hand, although he was naturally left-handed.
 He was given the traditional title of the King's second son, Duke of York.

-A daughter, Victoria, followed in 1897, called Mary after the demise of the old Queen and later to become Countess Of Harewood.
+A daughter, Victoria, (Victoria Alexandra Alice Mary) followed in 1897, called Mary after the demise of the old Queen and later to become Countess Of Harewood.
 A third son, Henry (Henry William Frederick Albert) was born in 1900, who was later to be created Duke of Gloucester and married Lady Alice Montagu-Douglas-Scott daughter of John Montagu Douglas Scott, 7th Duke of Buccleuch.
 Prince George (George Edward Alexander Edmund)in 1902, later Duke of Kent and married to Princess Marina of Greece, daughter of Prince Nicholas of Greece and Denmark, the third son of George I of Greece.
 Her mother was Grand Duchess Elena Vladimirovna of Russia, a granddaughter of Tsar Alexander II of Russia.
-George was killed in an air accident in Scotland, and finally John in 1905.
+George was killed in an air accident in Scotland August 1942.